 All incident reports where students are identified are acted on through the Office of Student Rights & Responsibilities.
 Responses ranging from warning letters and conversations to student conduct charges and hearings have been implemented.
-The University's Statement on Student Rights and Responsibilities previously named the Code of Student Conduct treats off-campus violations with the same seriousness as on-campus violations (i.e., there is no lesser conduct charge for violations off- campus than on-campus).
-The Statement on Student Rights and Responsibilities holds students to same level of accountability regarding charging and sanctioning regardless of their residential location.
+The University's Statement on Student Rights and Responsibilities and the Code of Student Conduct treats off-campus violations with the same seriousness as on-campus violations (i.e., there is no lesser conduct charge for violations off- campus than on-campus).
+The University holds students to same level of accountability regarding charging and sanctioning regardless of their residential location.